crusher-dev/crusher/README.md

 ## 🦖 Features

 - 🏆 **Test using low-code:** Create tests using our customized recorder based on chromium.
-- 📝 **Write tests using code:** Better APIs and more control with native playwright APIs.
+- **Write tests using code:** Better APIs and more control with native playwright APIs.
 - 🔥 **Fast test execution:** No more execution on selenium grid.
 - 🔋 **All major browsers supported:** Run tests on chromium, safari, and firefox in seconds.
 - ⚡ **Blazing Fast:** Built on top of Playwright, Crusher delivers an amazing performance during execution.
-- 👏 **Easy integration with your projects:** Use npx base CLI to integrate.
+- **Easy integration with your projects:** Use npx base CLI to integrate.
 - 🦄 **Central reporting & dashboard:** See how your app is doing overall anytime-anywhere.
-- 👨‍💻 **Built for developers:** Use modern javascript to write tests with dead-simple workflow.
+- **Built for developers:** Use modern javascript to write tests with dead-simple workflow.

-Crusher is built on playwright as the base to give you the best developer experience you need for testing.
+Built using playwright as the base for better developer experience.
 We're building a customized toolkit to upgrade the testing experience, by focusing heavily on the engineering + product side.

 ## 🏃 Use cases
 - **Test e2e user flows:** Never compromise your user experience by testing important end-to-end user flows.